Prudential Bancorp (PBIP) & Its Peers Financial Contrast

 Prudential Bancorp’s rivals have higher revenue and earnings than Prudential Bancorp.
 Prudential Bancorp is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-Prudential Bancorp has a beta of 0.06, meaning that its share price is 94% less volatile than the S&P 500.
-Comparatively, Prudential Bancorp’s rivals have a beta of 0.78, meaning that their average share price is 22% less volatile than the S&P 500.
+Prudential Bancorp has a beta of 0.06, indicating that its stock price is 94% less volatile than the S&P 500.
+Comparatively, Prudential Bancorp’s rivals have a beta of 0.78, indicating that their average stock price is 22% less volatile than the S&P 500.

 Summary